 A classy detective mystery written by somebody with more than a few issues, but enjoyable all the same.
 I couldn't save them, but they lived in my thoughts (as amputees and black eggs) for a considerable time afterwards.

 The soundtrack is perfection - certainly, almost a quarter of the tracks will stay on my playlists for the foreseeable future.
-Rather than character development or the story, it might be even be atmosphere which drives this story to the top.
+Rather than character development or plot, it might be even be atmosphere which drives this story to the top.
 Thematically, Touko is one of the best-designed characters I've ever seen, those vocal chords on a face like that...

 The mystery is strong and unpredictable, if only because the reader is given so few clues - and the madness which flits intermittently throughout the story gives the impression that the serial killings are less like murders and more like natural disasters.

 Inevitably, the reader begins to search for the killer not for the sake story progression or curiosity, but out of desire for a happy ending.
 Can I avert this tragedy?
 Is it really possible to read this story with an uninvested heart?

 To both, the answer is 'no'.